 - 1. Write using formal English only (as if to the president of the company where you work). - 2.
 Always begin your subject line with your course and section number - 3.
 Use your MCC student email address external email addresses may be caught by the spam filter. - 4.
+Attach documents using Microsoft Office formats (doc, docx, xls, xlsx, ppt, and pptx).
 Work will not be accepted by email unless specifically requested by the professor. - 5.
 Allow for 24 hour turnaround for a reply to your email during week days, and 48 hrs on weekends.